carrieklc/enviro_viz/README.md

 # motivation
 - water is essential for **life** - _Moisture is the essence of wetness, and wetness is the essence of beauty._ - Derek Zoolander
+- water is a finite resource - supply remains constant but global population is increasing

 # other
 - upload final submission https://gitvan2019.devpost.com